readthedocs/blog/announcing-community-cdn.rst

 We are lucky that CloudFlare has the global scale to be able to donate us this service.
 Specifically,
-their `SSL for SAAS`_ service is what we're using for both SSL and CDN across all our custom domains This allows us to offload the complexity to CloudFlare, and only focus on our integration.
+their `SSL for SAAS`_ service is what we're using for both SSL and CDN across all our custom domains.
+This allows us to offload the complexity to CloudFlare, and only focus on our integration.